Taking Classes Online

 Classmates: You will be able to engage with your classmates via web conferencing, through email, or whatever collaborative tools you choose to use.
 Often classes have message boards and discussion rooms exclusively for student engagement.

-Assignments: Often course assignments are turned in using an educational tool like Blackboard.
+Assignments: Often course assignments are turned in by uploading files or submitting content through the learning management system.
 Your professors will make the submission guidelines and deadlines clear at the beginning of the term.

-Tests: Tests can be administered through Blackboard using a focus-only web blocker.
+Tests: Tests can be administered through our learning management system using a focus-only web blocker.
 Sometimes tests require a proctor, which can be completed at most higher ed centers.
 Your advisor and/or professor will help you set those up.

 Live Web Classes